 Notify your supervisor as soon as possible after you accident!
-It’s important to be aware that you have a limited window of opportunity to notify your employer of any workplace injury obtained.
+You have a limited window of opportunity to notify your employer of any workplace injury obtained.
 There is only a seven day grace period.
-Failing to report your injury within the required time frame may give your claim a smaller chance of being accepted by the insurance.
+Failing to report your injury within the required time frame may mean non-approval.
 This also makes it more difficult for a workers’ compensation attorney to help with your claim.

-After notifying your employer, make sure that you get a copy of your written accident report to keep for your personal records.
-Keeping a record of all of these documents can help if ever your workers’ comp claim is refuted.
+After notifying your employer, make sure that you get a copy of your written accident report; specifically to keep for your personal records.
+Keeping a record of all of these documents can help if ever your workers’ comp claim refuted.
 Our lawyers will be able to use them to support your claim and get you your full compensation.

 Hurt on the Job?
 Get a Free Consultation!

 The workers compensation attorneys at Lerner and Rowe Injury Attorneys are experienced at handling Tucson workers’ comp claims.
-We are here to help with your initial workers’ compensation claim or to file an appeal if your previous claim has been denied.
+We will help with your initial workers’ compensation claim; or to file an appeal if your previous claim has been denied.